stuartofmt/GCal3/README.md

 # GCal3
+A plugin for use with vera and openLuup home automation.

 ##For UI7 and Alt UI ONLY

 This version of Google Calendar supports the Google V3 API's and the necessary authentication required by Google.